Escobita/selenium/selenium-core/selenium-website/src/main/rst/04_selenese_commands.rst

 A common use of variables is for storing input for an input field.

 ====    ========     ===========
 type	id=login     ${userName}
 ====    ========     ===========

 Selenium variables can be used in either the first or second parameter and are interpreted by Selenium prior to any other operations performed by the command.
-A Selenium variable may also even be used from within a locator expression.
+A Selenium variable may also be used within a locator expression.

-An equivalent store command corresponds to each verify command and assert command.
+An equivalent store command exists for each verify and assert command.
 Here are a couple more commonly used store commands.

 storeElementPresent
 ~~~~~~~~~~~~~~~~~~~
 This corresponds to verifyElementPresent.
-It simply stores a boolean value,
+It simply stores a boolean value--"true"
-"true" or "false" depending on whether the UI element is found.
+or "false"--depending on whether the UI element is found.

 storeText
 ~~~~~~~~~